Biggest Mistakes Bass Anglers Make

 Hooks – Keep hooks clean to prevent rust.
 Test for sharpness before each trip and sharpen as need so it grabs your fingernail when pulling at a 45 degree angle.

 Line – Keep an eye out for nicks or abrasions on your line.
 To extend line life you can re-spool it in reverse.
+Make sure to use the best line for baitcaster reels.
 Also use a line conditioner to make it last longer.

 Life Jackets – Leave these in a place where they can dry out, no one wants to wear a smelly mildew life jacket